-But what exactly does “reselling or redistributing” means?
-Let us give a few examples.
+What does “reselling or redistributing” mean?
+Here are a few examples.

-For Image + GIF for Work Subscription, the physical reproduction limitation is 1,000 units.
+For Photo, Vector and GIF, the physical reproduction limitation is 1,000 units.

-For Image + GIF for Work Subscription, copies of merchandise for sale are not allowed.
+For Photo, Vector and GIF, copies of merchandise for sale are not allowed.

 Basic Idea #3

-If an element features a model, and you’re using the element
+If an Element features a model, and you are using the Element

 - in a manner that suggests the model personally uses or endorses the product or service, or